francisywk/mirai-metro/content/wiki/cart-corporation.md

         content: Shì Qū Dìtiě Yǒuxiàn Gōngsī
 ---

 **CART Corporation Limited** is a United Cities state-owned public transportation company.
 The company was once known as **City Area Rapid Transit Corporation** before changing to its current name.
-It operates the [Mirai Metro](/wiki/mirai-metro "Mirai Metro") in Mirai, and will be the operator of [Orinoco Flow](/wiki/orinoco-flow "Orinoco Flow") in Orinoco City, and New Mirai's [New Mirai Metro](/wiki/new-mirai-metro "New Mirai Metro") once construction is completed and begin service.
+It operates the {{< wiki/link "Mirai Metro" >}} in Mirai, and will be the operator of {{< wiki/link "Orinoco Flow" >}} in Orinoco City once construction is completed and begin service.

 <br>